tidyverse/tidyverse.org/content/contribute/index.md

 If you are a more experienced programmer, you might want to help out with the package development.
 Before you do a pull request, you should always file an issue and make sure someone from the tidyverse team agrees that it's a problem, and is happy with your basic proposal for fixing it.
 We don't want you to spend a bunch of time on something that we don't think is a good idea.

-Make sure to read the [tidyverse style guide](https://style.tidyverse.org/) to ensure that your new code and documentation matches the existing style and our [code review principles](https://code-review.tidyverse.org/) for advice on how to submit a great pull request.
+Make sure to read the [tidyverse style guide](https://style.tidyverse.org/) to ensure that your new code and documentation matches the existing style, and our [code review principles](https://code-review.tidyverse.org/) for advice on how to submit a great pull request.
 Using these guides makes the overall review process much smoother!